robotology-legacy/codyco-superbuild/README.md

 This fork is used for some changes in order to test the application of ISIR modules at [iCub model] (https://github.com/robotology-playground/icub-gazebo) on Gazebo.
 We are mainly interested on the task management and sequence execution analysis which can be found on  `$CODYCO_SUPERBUILD_ROOT/main/ocra-wbi-plugins/libs/taskSequences`.

+To these changes see the branch `stage` of [`ocra-wbi-plugins`](https://github.com/alexandrelheinen/ocra-wbi-plugins) repository.

-All changes are commited to the `stage` branch.
+All changes are also commited to the `stage` branch of this respository.